-Figure 5: Sample plotting of stakeholders
+FIGURE 5: Sample plotting of stakeholders

 Next, draw relationships between the stakeholders.
-In this case, the map is focused on information and service flow from the data collector to the eventual beneficiary (Figure 6).
+In this case, the map is focused on information and service flow from the data collector to the eventual beneficiary (FIGURE 6).

-Figure 6: Simplified sample of information flow for a drought early warning system
+FIGURE 6: Simplified sample of information flow for a drought early warning system

 In considering relationships between stakeholders, it is possible to visually depict or graph how stakeholders relate to each other beyond information flow.
 For example, a connection between the Met Service and the World Food Program (WFP) might include three or four data types, which could be noted.
-In a workshop setting, the connecting labels can be written in.
+In a workshop setting, the connecting labels can be written in to annotate the lines that connect stakeholders.
+More precisely, what information is flowing from whom, to whom?
+Enhance this by adding which actions and decisions do the key stakeholder make, so that we understand the information flowing into early action or decisions.